 Ask yourself this question: Is anyone going to reply to my messages or contact me if I have a blank profile?

-If you want your DNA matches to part with their information and help you then you have to meet them half way.
-After all genealogy is a hobby where we all help each other to further with our research.
+If you want your DNA matches to part with their information and help you then you have to meet them halfway.

 Why do you think that I created this website?